mongodb/mongodbatlas-cloudformation-resources/cfn-resources/third-party-integration/docs/README.md

 #### ApiToken

-Key that allows MongoDB Cloud to access your Slack/FlowDock account.
+Key that allows MongoDB Cloud to access your Slack account.

 _Required_: No